 While efforts have been made to insure the accuracy of the data presented in this report, Loudoun County does not assume any liability arising from the use of these data.
 Reliance on these data is at the risk of the user.
-The U.S. Geological Survey (USGS) and the National Climatic Data Center (who distribute National Weather Service data) have data quality assurance procedures in which data are considered "provisional" until they are checked and corrected as needed.
-Data used in this report that are provisional are:
+The U.S. Geological Survey (USGS) and the National Climatic Data Center (who distribute National Weather Service data) have data quality assurance procedures in which data are considered "Provisional" until they are checked and corrected as needed.
+Data used in this report are all "Approved".